Little Manhattan

 Little Manhattan is a 2005 American romantic comedy-drama film directed by Mark Levin and written by Jennifer Flackett.
 Josh Hutcherson and Charlotte Ray Rosenberg star.
 It is set in Manhattan and is about a ten-year-old boy as he experiences his first love.

+The film was released by 20th Century Fox on September 30, 2005 to positive reviews from critics and grossed $1.1 million worldwide.

 Plot

-Gabe, an adventurous 10-year-old boy lives in Manhattan with his parents who are on the verge of divorcing.
+Gabe, an adventurous 10-year-old boy, lives in Manhattan with his parents who are on the verge of divorcing.
 Gabe spends most of his free time exploring the city on his scooter.
 His daily exploits are noticed and encouraged by the friendly concierge at his building.
 Gabe runs across Rosemary, an 11-year-old classmate whom he's known since kindergarten, in a karate class.
 After being partnered with her for sparring, he suddenly notices her as a girl, not another face in school (even if she is the "third prettiest girl at school" to him).
 Gabe is elated when they hang out together and he is completely enamored with not only her, but her daily life.
 Rosemary lives with her loving upper-class parents on the edge of Central Park.
-Gabe takes Rosemary on a tour through Central Park and another day they venture across the city to Septuaguesimo Uno, Manhattan's smallest park while finding an apartment for rent (for Gabe's father who inevitably will be moving out).
+Gabe takes Rosemary on a tour through Central Park and another day they venture across the city to Septuagesimo Uno, Manhattan's smallest park while finding an apartment for rent (for Gabe's father who inevitably will be moving out).
 Gabe's nervous parents are worried.

 Rosemary's parents take them to hear a jazz pianist and singer at The Carlyle, where Rosemary and Gabe finally hold hands.
 After the show, Rosemary's parents tell them to say good night and her parents go to buy milk.
 After they walk off, Gabe and Rosemary talk; he interrupts her by kissing her.

 Rosemary's family's life is in contrast to Gabe's; his parents have declared an awkward truce while waiting for their divorce to be official.
 As their relationship progresses, Gabe begins to question what is happening to him and why he is falling in love with Rosemary.
 Complicating matters, Rosemary is going to summer camp for six weeks and her parents will enroll her in a private school when she returns.